Technical Schools vs. Career-Focused Colleges

 Like technical schools, career-focused colleges are focused on industry-specific skills that employers are looking for.
 However, career-focused colleges typically go beyond the boundaries of job training alone — they also teach students critical thinking, theory, ethics, and other valuable insights that can be used throughout their careers.

 Many types and levels of programs are offered at career-focused colleges.
-At Goodwin College, you can earn a certificate, associate degree, bachelor’s degree, or even a master’s degree, depending on your chosen major and its career requirements.
+At Goodwin University, you can earn a certificate, associate degree, bachelor’s degree, or even a master’s degree, depending on your chosen major and its career requirements.
 The best part is, our degree and certificate programs are designed to be flexible:

 - Select classes can be taken in either on-campus or online formats.